Members of Campbell's light infantry company at Ticonderoga, July 2018

 "Towards noon the 62nd Regiment arrived here from Isle aux Noix, and took up its quarters with us at Trois Rivières for the night.
 This is one of the finest English regiments in our army, and is commanded by Lieutenant-Colonel Anstruther, who is a patriot, a good soldier and an amiable man."

-His Majesty's 62nd Regiment of Foot is dedicated to the study and interpretation of the regiment's service during the American War for Independence, primarily during the Northern Campaigns of 1776 and 1777.
-We are committed to portraying the regiment's officers, men, and followers at living history events and reenactments using high-quality material culture, foodway, and interpretive standards.
-We actively engage in ongoing historical research and study in order to better represent those of the past who we strive to honor through our portrayals.
+His Majesty's 62nd Regiment of Foot is dedicated to the study and interpretation of the regiment's service during the American War for Independence.
+We are committed to portraying soldiers and followers at living history events and reenactments using high-quality material culture, foodway, and interpretive standards.
+We actively engage in ongoing historical research in order to better represent those of the past who we strive to honor through our portrayals.
 We are proud members of the British Brigade.

-62nd Regiment other ranks pewter cap badge, 1777
+62nd Regiment of Foot battalion company other ranks cap badge, 1777

 Saratoga National Historical Park, New York